How Does Real Estate Commission Work? Your Complete Guide

 Agents are expert negotiators, which helps the seller get the best price and terms for the sale of their home.

-Their ability to mediate and respond to offers forms part of the required skill set, which greatly benefits sellers during real estate transactions.
+Their ability to mediate and respond to offers forms part of the required skill set, greatly benefiting sellers during real estate transactions.

 🏠 Marketing exposure

-By working with an agent, a seller gets the benefit of additional marketing exposure for their home.
+By working with an agent, a seller benefits from additional marketing exposure for their home.

-Agents have access to a network where they can collaborate with other real estate professionals who may already be working with the perfect buyer.
+Agents have access to a network to collaborate with other real estate professionals who may already be working with the perfect buyer.

 Beyond that, only sellers working with a licensed agent can get their home listed in the MLS.
 The MLS is a networking tool that allows agents to share property listing information with each other.